4.5-inch Mark 8 naval gun: Design

-These guns proved to be less reliable than the older 4.5 inch Mark V gun (redesignated Mark 6 gun mounting) during the Falklands War, being forced to cease fire on several occasions due to faults.
+These guns proved to be less reliable than the older 4.5 inch Mark V gun (renamed Mark 6 gun mounting) during the Falklands War, being forced to cease fire on several occasions due to faults.

-The first major modification to the mounting, the Mod 1, was developed in 1998 in two tranches; replacing the gunhouse with a reduced radar cross section assembly and replacing the hydraulic loading mechanism with an all-electric system.
+The first major modification to the mounting, the Mod 1, was developed in 1998 in two tranches replacing the gunhouse with a reduced radar cross section assembly and replacing the hydraulic loading mechanism with an all-electric system.
 This particular gun has been nicknamed the "Kryten gun" by members of Royal Navy, after the odd shaped head of a robot from the British Sci-fi comedy series Red Dwarf.
 Babcock upgraded 13 guns to Mod 1 standard between 2005 and 2012.

+The guns are capable of operating in a fire support role against land or sea targets but according to Navy Lookout, software for the system is insufficient to support anti-aircraft missions.
+However, according to Alex Walters of Forces.net, it may be possible to use the 4.5-inch Mark 8 as an air defence weapon.